amblerman/mcm-appdeploy/README.md

 ```

 In the above example, we see that the subscription will be looking at the acmeproj/acmeproj-dev channel.
-This is of the form <namespace>/<channel name>.
+This is of the form "<namespace>/<channel name>".
 This subscription will also be looking for packages (deployables) that carry the annotation of dev-ready = approved.
 This is an indication that the given deployable is
 approved for moving to a development cluster.